 AI and IBM Watson technology – like asking an expert engineer

-We used IBM Watson Discovery and IBM Watson Assistant to analyze our text-based development documents and to create the chatbot prototype.
+We used IBM Watson Discovery and IBM watsonx Assistant to analyze our text-based development documents and to create the virtual assistant prototype.
 We plan to apply the prototype to other areas, such as PLM, to improve our development activities for future models.
 This lifecycle of knowledge will be part of our weapon to further minimize reworks.

 We also have a large amount of data in enterprise data stores, but we couldn’t search them effectively.
 The trial AI system shows that Watson solutions and AI models can recognize and classify our documents and give them appropriative tags.